nmshd/documentation/_docs_explore/42-transport-layer.md

 Horst has an online account of his favorite webshop and is already logged in there.
 The webshop can create a personalized RelationshipTemplate for Horst which includes Horst's private address.
 If Horst scans this RelationshipTemplate, the app can automatically fill Horst's datawallet with the private address.
 The personalized RelationshipTemplate might expire after 5 minutes.

 **Example 2**
 A company has no customer system where customers can log in but would still like to submit information digitally to its customers.
-The company creates a personalized RelationshipTemplate for a customer, e.g. Susan and prints the QR-Code on a letter.
-Susan can then scan in the QR-Code and can establish a secure connection to the company, although there is no online customer system.
+The company creates a personalized RelationshipTemplate for a customer, e.g. Susan and prints the QR Code on a letter.
+Susan can then scan in the QR Code and can establish a secure connection to the company, although there is no online customer system.
 The personalized RelationshipTemplate might expire after two weeks.

 ### RelationshipTemplate Structure